|Frequently Asked Questions |

 |Where/with whom will I be staying during the conference? |

 - Guest delegates under the age of 27 will be staying with cadet hosts in the barracks.
 Students in this category should bring a sleeping bag or blanket.

 - If you are 27 years or older, you must arrange for your own lodging in a hotel near West Point at your own cost.
 We recommend the IHG 5 Star Hotel: https://www.ihg.com/armyhotels/hotels/us/en/west-point/zywpa/hoteldetail.

 |How can I best prepare myself for the conference? |

-- We will publish a conference theme paper and a white paper for each round table in October on this website.
+- We will publish a conference theme paper and a white paper for each round table towards the end October on this website.
 The best way to prepare is to read this paper to gain an overview of the conference and a brief understanding of your table topic.
 Then you may do some focused research on the ideas brought up in the paper and potential policy recommendations.
 When reading, think about what you agree with, what you disagree with, and potential solutions to the issues discussed, etc. What are the social, political, economic, and cultural implications of your proposed policy?
 We suggest that you read your table co-chairs' bios and review articles that they've published on the subject.
 You may also talk to a faculty advisor in your school about the topics addressed in the paper.
-Last, many of the student delegates bring unique and valuable life experiences that help inform the converstation.
+Last, many of the student delegates bring unique and valuable life experiences that help inform the conversation.
 Reflect on your experiences and feel free to share them during the discussion.

 |Will I be able to connect to the internet during the conference? |

-- There will be limited WIFI connectivity for this year's conference.
+- There will be limited WiFi connectivity for this year's conference.